colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 > adapter.
 The SoftAP passphrase must be between 8 and 63 ASCII characters.

-### TPM configuration
+### TPM Configuration
 The Trusted Platform Module (TPM) is a cryptographic coprocessor including capabilities for random number generation, secure generation of cryptographic keys and limitation of their use.
 It also includes capabilities such as remote attestation and sealed storage.
-To learn about the TPM and security on IoT Core, visit the [Building secure devices](../secure-your-device/BuildingSecureDevices.md) page and the [TPM](../secure-your-device/TPM.md) page.
+To learn more about the TPM and security on IoT Core, visit the [Building secure devices](../secure-your-device/BuildingSecureDevices.md) page and the [TPM](../secure-your-device/TPM.md) page.

 > [!IMPORTANT]
 > Limpet.exe used to be part of Windows IoT Core.
-Starting with October 2018, it is now available as an open source porject at [https://github.com/ms-iot/azure-dm-client](https://github.com/ms-iot/azure-dm-client).
+Starting in October 2018, it is now available as an open source porject at [https://github.com/ms-iot/azure-dm-client](https://github.com/ms-iot/azure-dm-client).

 To make testing easier, we have a non-signed pre-built version of Limpet.exe available and can be downloaded right from WDP.
 You just need to go the 'TPM Configuration' tab and click the 'Install Latest' button.

 > [!NOTE]
 > This version of Limpet.exe should not be shipped with your final product.
 Instead, you need to build the open source project, sign it, and package it with your image.

-### Azure Clients configuration
+### Azure Clients Configuration

 IoT devices can be remotely managed through cloud services.
 Azure provides a very rich set of services to enable such scenarios.
 We have created a device management client that complements Azure's Device Provisioning Service (DPS) and Azure's IoT Hub service on the Windows platform and which also exposes several Windows manageability features.